Kids’ Rooms Refresh

 Bedroom A - After

-For Simon’s room, I only added two extra curtain panels to the windows.
-I bought his original curtains at Walmart and was very happy when I went back and found two more a couple of years later.
+For Simon’s room, I only added an extra curtain panel to each of the windows.
+I originally bought his curtains at Walmart and was very happy when I went back and found two more a couple of years later.

 Bedroom B - After